Nathan-Handy/HandyDash/README.md

   <h2 align="center">Operational Monitoring Made Easy.</h2>

   <p align="center">
     HandyDash is a HTTP, TCP, and IP monitoring tool, intended for desktop use.
 It is agent free, requires no installation, and saves all configuration to a single portable file.
-Simply unzip the package and run the executable, to view and edit nodes within the browser based UI.
+Simply unzip the package and run the executable to view and edit nodes within the browser based UI.
     <br />
     <br />
     <a href="https://github.com/Nathan-Handy/HandyDash/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>